-1. Filing a Request for Due Process Hearing.
-If a parent intends to challenge the action proposed or refused by the District, the parent must file a written Request for Due Process Hearing no less than ninety (90) calendar days from the date of the District's written notice of the proposed or refused action regarding the identification, evaluation, or accommodation of a student with a disability.
-A copy of this is accessible on the District's Section 504/Title II webpage and linked in this Regulation.
-The Request for a Due Process Hearing should be filed with:
+1. If a parent, legal guardian or eligible student intends to challenge the action proposed or refused by the District, the parent/guardian or eligible student must file a written Request for 504/Title II Due Process Hearing within 90 calendar days from the date of the District's written notice of the proposed or refused action.
+A copy of this form is attached to these Procedural Safeguards.
+The Request for 504/Title II Due Process Hearing should be filed with:

-Ryan Bishop Section 504/Title II Coordinator for Students ("Section 504 Coordinator") 280 Interstate Drive Wentzville, MO 63385 (636) 327-3800
+Section 504/Title II Coordinator for Students

+Doug Cuneio Wentzville R-IV School District 280 Interstate Drive Wentzville, MO 63385 636-327-3800

-If the District intends to initiate a Due Process Hearing, the District's Section 504 Coordinator must complete the Request for a Due Process Hearing form within the same number of calendar days as specified above.
+If the District intends to initiate a Section 504/Title II due process hearing, the District's Section 504/Title II Coordinator must complete the Request for a 504/Title II Due Process Hearing within the same number of calendar days as specified above.